nwjs/node/doc/api/stream.md

 -->

-The `'readable'` event is emitted when there is data available to be read from the stream or when the end of the stream has been reached.
-Effectively, the `'readable'` event indicates that the stream has new information.
-If data is available, [`stream.read()`][stream-read] will return that data.
+The `'readable'` event is emitted when there is data available to be read from the stream, up to the configured high water mark (`state.highWaterMark`).
+Effectively, it indicates that the stream has new information within the buffer.
+If data is available within this buffer, [`stream.read()`][stream-read] can be called to retrieve that data.
+Additionally, the `'readable'` event may also be emitted when the end of the stream has been reached.

 ```js
 const readable = getReadableStreamSomehow();